ai-cfia/dev-rel-docs/adr/019-python-web-framework.en-ca.md

 ## Decision

-This section clearly states the decision that has been made, and may also include justification and reasoning.

 The decision was made to adopt FastAPI.
 This choice is driven by FastAPI's built-in asynchronous support, automatic generation of OpenAPI/Swagger documentation, and high performance under heavy concurrency.
 While Flask and